relativitydev/relativity-trace-documentation/docs/user_documentation.md

 Setting up Relativity Trace
 ===========================

-1. [Install](https://help.relativity.com/9.6/Content/Relativity/Applications/Installing_applications.htm) the `Trace_<version>.rap` from Application Library (admin) tab to all workspaces where needed
+1. [Install](https://help.relativity.com/9.6/Content/Relativity/Applications/Installing_applications.htm) the `Trace_<version>.rap` from the Application Library tab in the Admin case to all workspaces that will run Trace

+    > **NOTE**: Using the Relativity Applications tab from within a workspace to install Trace is NOT recommended

 2. Wait until application Status switches to `Installed` in the target workspaces

 ![](media/cada62f5fd9156449b21a32c2a9e34f2.png)

 3. Create Trace agents

    > **NOTE:** Trace agents are Resource Pool aware.
-You are able to dedicate only one `Trace Manager Agent` per resource pool (associated with single workspace) and unlimited number of `Trace Worker Agents`
+A single resource pool supports only one `Trace Manager Agent` and an unlimited number of `Trace Worker Agents`

    1. Trace Manager Agent
        1. Agent Type = `Trace Manager Agent`